Graham Godfrey

-Graham Hunter Godfrey (born August 9, 1984) is an American professional baseball player.
-A pitcher, he played for the Oakland Athletics in Major League Baseball in 2011 and 2012.
+Graham Hunter Godfrey (born August 9, 1984) is an American professional baseball pitcher.
+He played in Major League Baseball (MLB) for the Oakland Athletics in 2011 and 2012.

 Career

 Amateur

 Godfrey attended Memorial High School in Houston, Texas and the College of Charleston.
 In 2006, he played collegiate summer baseball with the Cotuit Kettleers of the Cape Cod Baseball League.

 Toronto Blue Jays

-Godfrey was drafted by the Toronto Blue Jays in the 34th round of the 2006 Major League Baseball Draft.
-He played for the Class-A Lansing Lugnuts in 2007.
+Godfrey was drafted by the Toronto Blue Jays in the 34th round (1,020th overall) of the 2006 Major League Baseball draft.
+He played for the Single-A Lansing Lugnuts in 2007, compiling a 6-7 record and 3.98 ERA with 74 strikeouts in 110 2/3 innings pitched across 21 starts.

 Oakland Athletics

-Following the 2007 season, Godfrey was traded to the Oakland Athletics with Kristian Bell for Marco Scutaro.
+On November 18, 2007, Godfrey was traded to the Oakland Athletics with Kristian Bell in exchange for Marco Scutaro.